silverstripe/cow/dockerhub/README.md

 manually run cow commands.

 ## Running cow
-Spin up a new container by pulling a pre-built image from hub.docker.com.
-The latest version of silverstripe/cow will be automatically  composer required.
-You will be automatically SSH'd into the container and be in the /home/cow directory
+Spin up a new container by pulling a pre-built image from hub.docker.com You will be automatically SSH'd into the container and be in the /home/cow directory
 ```
 docker run \